+Zoni Manhattan is located in the heart of midtown between the Empire State Building and Herald Square.
+Port Authority and the world’s largest Macy’s department store are also in close proximity.
 As the world center for culture, entertainment, art, fashion, business and education, New York is the ideal place to improve your English skills while having the time of your life!
-Zoni’s Manhattan Campus is conveniently located near public transportation and many globally famous attractions, such as the Metropolitan Museum of Art , Empire State Building , Times Square and Central Park.
+Zoni’s Manhattan Campus is conveniently located near public transportation and many globally famous attractions, such as the Metropolitan Museum of Art, Times Square, and Central Park.

 Relax on a summer night at a sidewalk cafe in Chelsea or experience a concert at one of New York’s many parks.
 No matter what your interests or background, New York and Zoni language schools have something to offer everyone.